 Creative Sparks Grants Program Guidelines

-The Creative Sparks Grants Program is a partnership between the Queensland Government and Brisbane City Council to support local arts and culture in Brisbane.
+The Creative Sparks Grants Program is an initiative of Brisbane City Council in partnership with the Queensland Government through Arts Queensland to support local arts and culture in Brisbane.

 - Eligibility and grant requirements